chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_migrate_assessment.md

 : Storage type selected for this disk.

 `properties.currency`
-: Currency to report prices in.
+: Currency to report the prices.

 `properties.sizingCriterion`
 : Assessment sizing criterion.